 "Cloaked inside terms like deep learning and machine intelligence, AI is essentially a series of advanced statistics-based exercises that review the past to indicate the likely future."

-As I've said before, I think everyone should be taking on a cognitive project.
+As I've said before, I think everyone should be taking on an AI project.
 As you're working on your plans, here are six tips for understanding this space and narrowing your priorities.

 These six tips can help guide you toward focusing on data that reveals a likely future.
 But to start showing both artificial and practical intelligence, you'll want to involve the right people.

 Learn how we automate data processes with artificial intelligence.